 The Devastating Effects Of An Abusive Coach

-A family reached out to ILTWYP after reading an article we posted: Traumatic or just stressful, how to know when to pull your kid off the team.
+The devastating effects of an abusive coach.
+A family reached out to ILTWYP after reading an article we posted: Traumatic or just stressful, how to know when to pull your kid off the team. in hopes of helping other families who might be going through something similar.

 Here’s Their Story…..

-When we reflect on what lead up to these events, we can see it now.
+When we reflect on what led up to these events, we can see it now.
 But we couldn’t at the time.
 This is what haunts us.

-His grades were slumping; he was abusing alcohol and was finding reasons to skip practice or pretending to be there.
+His grades were slumping; he was abusing alcohol and was finding reasons to skip practice or pretend to be there.

 We had assumed it was due to the transition of our recent move.
 But when we decided to pull him off the team for financial reasons, it all began to make sense.